What do you need planning permission for?

 Do you need planning permission for a loft extension?

-- You only want to add 50 cubic metres or less of additional roof space for detached and semi-detached houses (40 cubic metres for terraced houses)
+- You want to add more than 50 cubic metres of additional roof space for detached and semi-detached houses (40 cubic metres for terraced houses)

-- Your loft extension will use similar building materials to the existing house
+- Your loft extension doesn’t use similar building materials to the existing house

-- The development must not include a window in any wall or roof slope forming a side elevation
+- The development includes a window in any wall or roof slope forming a side elevation

 It’s worth noting that a loft conversion is different to that of a loft extension, and so if you’re not altering the size of the loft, you may not need planning permission.
 You might, however, require a building inspection upon the completion of work to ensure it adheres to Building Regulations and is signed off.